elgatosf/streamdeck-kit-ipad/Documentation/Layout.md

 > The window area is only available for the Stream Deck + and will be ignored for other device types.

 ## Usage
 To use `StreamDeckLayout`, create an instance of it by specifying the key area and window views.
-Then, provide this instance to either the `StreamDeckSession.setUp` method or the `StreamDeck.render` method.
+Then, provide this instance to the `StreamDeck.render` method.

 ### Example